Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 “Vaccinations are a common cause of pain for babies but many parents are unaware that methods such as breastfeeding, sugar syrup and topical anesthetic may help soothe their child,” says Dr. Shah.
 “We took a look at the patient journey to see where we could empower parents with additional information on methods that could be helpful to their child.”

-In order to facilitate the study, nurses from Sinai’s Mother-Baby Unit were instrumental in providing parents with information about and recruiting for the study.
+In order to facilitate the study, nurses from Mount Sinai’s Mother-Baby Unit were instrumental in providing parents with information about and recruiting for the study.

 Taking the results to the bedside, nurses will engage parents in meaningful conversation regarding infant pain management during vaccination and share information through a number of channels: